daniel-alpizar/reinforcement_learning_portfolio/README.md

 - `Markowitz Optimization Model`: Functions to find the portfolio that minimizes variance for a given return.

 ## How to Use
-Run the cells in `PortfolioOptimization.ipynb` sequentially to:
+Run the cells in `RLPortfolioOptimization.ipynb` sequentially to:
 1. Initialize the environment and simulate returns.
 2. Configure and run the Q-learning algorithm.
 3. Perform Markowitz optimization.